 The Jobcentres would now be doing the task of actually helping enthusiastic and stress free people into work instead of assessing benefits for those living on the edge of survival.

 Some may be reading this and think it’s some sort of lefty masterplan to avoid “real” work but it’s not.
 The truth is that our society is chock full of people in “jobs” which don’t really do anything but we have been conditioned to think that any sort of employment which takes up most of your day is worth something even if it’s practically useless.
-They pay the bills (just) yes but they don’t offer satisfaction and add to this the rise…nay arrival of automation and soon there won’t be any jobs left for anyone to do and no-one left to buy what the robots are making.
+They pay the bills (just) yes but they don’t offer satisfaction and add to this the rise…nay arrival of automation, so soon there won’t be any jobs left for anyone to do and no-one left to buy what the robots are making.

 There are then the bitter types who want to keep everything the way it is becasue they never had the chance for change.